 D.S.W.Z.
 Broach, in cooperation with X, provides a course to prepare people for the boating licence exam.
-Keen to obtain your boating licence or marine telephone certificate?
+Keen to obtain your boating licence?
 Is there so much dust on your course book that you cannot blow it away in one breath?
 And isn’t it about time to schedule that exam?
 D.S.W.Z.
 Broach helps to ensure that you are well prepared for your exam!

-The course crams you to pass the two exams for operating small craft, i.e. Klein Vaarbewijs I (KVB I), Klein Vaarbewijs II (KVB II), and for the marine telephone certificate.
+The course crams you to pass the two exams for operating small craft, i.e. Klein Vaarbewijs I (KVB I) and Klein Vaarbewijs II (KVB II).
 The difference is explained below.

 - Klein Vaarbewijs I (KVB I)